passwordless-id/webauthn/docs/registration.md

     "icon_dark": "https://webauthn.passwordless.id/authenticators/08987058-cadc-4b81-b6e1-30de50dcbe96-dark.png",
     "icon_light": "https://webauthn.passwordless.id/authenticators/08987058-cadc-4b81-b6e1-30de50dcbe96-light.png"
   },
+  synced: true,
   ...
 }
 ```

-Using that call, the JSON payload is verifyied and parsed.
+Using that call, the JSON payload is verified and parsed.

 > **NOTE:** Currently, the *attestation* that proves the exact model type of the authenticator is *not verified*.
 [Do I need attestation?](https://medium.com/webauthnworks/webauthn-fido2-demystifying-attestation-and-mds-efc3b3cb3651).
 While accepting any authenticator is the generic use case, relying parties that want to only allow specific authenticators would need another library to perform the *attestation* verification.
 Note that authenticators using synced passkeys, like Apple or Google, do not provide *attestation* at all.